SanyamSwami123/Software-Requirement-Specification-Format/README.md

 At first, main aim is to why this document is necessary and what’s purpose of document is explained.
 * Overview
 Here, the description of product is going to explained.
 It’s simple summary of product.

+Functional Requirements
+In this, possible outcome of software system which includes effects due to operation of program is fully explained.
+All functional requirements which may include calculations, data processing, etc. are placed in a ranked order.